 Research, instructional, or other activities related to the mission of Boise State and funded by external agencies or entities.
 Distinguished from gifts by the nature of the agreement between the university and the external funding agency.
 The following conditions, while not all-inclusive, characterize a sponsored project agreement:

-A. The agreement defines programmatic objectives that are to be accomplished within a specific time frame and budget limit
+a.
+The agreement defines programmatic objectives that are to be accomplished within a specific time frame and budget limit

-B. The agreement is issued from a federal, state or other external entity in the form of a grant, contract, or cooperative agreement
+b.
+The agreement is issued from a federal, state or other external entity in the form of a grant, contract, or cooperative agreement

-C. The agreement requires specific deliverables, such as a detailed technical report of research results or a report of expenditures
+c.
+The agreement requires specific deliverables, such as a detailed technical report of research results or a report of expenditures

-D. The agreement requires unspent funds to be returned to the sponsoring agency
+d.
+The agreement requires unspent funds to be returned to the sponsoring agency

-E. The agreement requires financial reports of committed University or third-party cost-share
+e.
+The agreement requires financial reports of committed University or third-party cost-share

-F. The agreement includes a provision for financial or programmatic audits by or on behalf of the sponsor
+f.
+The agreement includes a provision for financial or programmatic audits by or on behalf of the sponsor

-G. The agreement includes language related to publication restrictions or intellectual property ownership
+g.
+The agreement includes language related to publication restrictions or intellectual property ownership

 The amount of F&A costs to be recovered from the sponsoring agency depends upon the rate (percentage of the direct costbase) that is allowed by or negotiated with the sponsor.

 The rate at which F&A costs are calculated is determined by a number of factors such as the type of sponsor (federal, state, private industry, etc.), the nature of the project (research, instruction or other activity), and the location of the project (on or off campus).
 The University applies standard F&A rates for projects funded by the federal government and the State of Idaho.
 In some cases, the sponsor unilaterally limits the rate at which the University may be reimbursed for Facilities and Administrative costs.

-Boise State University Policy #6080 (“Facilities and Administration (F&A) Cost Rates and Waiver or Partial Waiver of Facilities and Administration Costs”) governs the applicability of the various Facilities and Administrative cost rates to sponsored projects.
+Boise State University Policy 6080 (“Facilities and Administration (F&A) Cost Rates and Waiver or Partial Waiver of Facilities and Administration Costs”) governs the applicability of the various Facilities and Administrative cost rates to sponsored projects.
 It also provides guidance and instructions for cases in which the University is requested to voluntarily reduce or forgo (“waive”) its recovery of Facilities and Administrative costs.

 Describes the reimbursement by the sponsor of F&A Costs incurred by the university in support of sponsored projects.

-- II.
-Allocation of Recovered F&A Costs
+4.1 Allocation of Recovered F&A Costs

 To stimulate further research, instruction and other sponsored project activity, the university allocates the F&A recovery as outlined below.
 The allocation is made on an individual sponsored project basis, depending on the actual amount recovered from the sponsor.